September 16, 2024

 Investing in Australian property trusts has long been considered a stable, long-term strategy.
-But, like every investment opportunity, it doesn’t come without its caveats.
+But like every investment opportunity, it doesn’t come without its risks and caveats.
 One of the most discussed, yet often misunderstood, aspects of investing in these real estate trusts is the question of liquidity.

 At its core, illiquidity refers to the difficulty in quickly converting assets into cash without a substantial change (diminution) in value.
 Think of it like trying to sell a concert ticket last minute; the closer to the event, the harder it might be to get your money’s worth.